jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ### Example 2: *what percent of beneficiaries received an office visit within 30 days of discharge from a hospital?*

 In the next example, we are identifying which beneficiaries had an office visit within 30 days of being discharged.
-We will start with the "inpatient" table that contains records for all inpatient stays, including when a beneficiary was discharged.
+We will start with the *inpatient* table that contains records for all inpatient stays, including when a beneficiary was discharged.
 We create an object that includes the beneficiary ID, the discharge date, and the date 30 days after discharge.
 Note that for DuckDB we need to coerce "30" to an integer to calculate the new date.

 ```r